robinmamie/intro_computer_graphics/project/report/report.md

 The ground has also been implemented and was simpler since it did not need the height map.

-For a more good-looking result, Phong has been disabled for the sides.
+For a more good-looking result, Phong lighting has been disabled for the sides.

 #### Miscellaneous

-The user can dump all frames in files by pressing `C`.
+The user can dump all frames in files named `frame_<frame nb>.png` by pressing `C` during the execution of the program.

 ## Results